Laura Clery: Philanthropy

 After her struggles with addiction, Clery advocates for addiction recovery.
 She has attention deficit disorder.

 Personal life

 Clery married Stephen Hilton in 2012.
 Hilton frequently appeared in her videos.
 They have two children.

-In August 2022, Clery and her husband separated.
+In August 2022, Clery and her husband separated, and their divorce was finalized in 2023.

+In May 2026, Clery suffered nonfatal injuries in a freak accident after being crushed by her refrigerator.
+The refrigerator was insufficiently mounted to the wall and fell after Clery's seven-year-old son climbed on top and dislodged the appliance.
+Clery was pinned under the 600-pound fridge against a kitchen counter and began to suffocate.
+She was able to call 911 using the phone in her pocket.
+She suffered no broken bones but received 'serious injuries'.